open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 ### Objectives

-Respawn uses Control objectives as detailed in the core rules as well as Flag objectives detailed below:
+Respawn uses Control Objectives and Flag Objectives.

+#### Control Objectives

+Control Objectives in Respawn work the same as in the Core Rule with the exception that they stay secured even if there are no friendly models within 3 inches of them.

 #### Flags